alexfornuto/docs/docs/security/securing-your-server.md

 ### Create an Authentication Key-pair

 1. This is done on your local computer, **not** your Linode, and will create a 4096-bit RSA key-pair.
 During creation, you will be given the option to encrypt the private key with a passphrase.
-This means that the it cannot be used without entering the passphrase, unless you save it to your local desktop's keychain manager.
+This means that it cannot be used without entering the passphrase, unless you save it to your local desktop's keychain manager.
 We suggest you use the key pair with a passphrase, but you can leave the passphrase field blank to skip this.

     **Linux / OS X**